Hasosh/hasanevci.github.io/_posts/2024-02-10-Learning-to-Simulate-Complex-Physics-with-Graph-Networks.md

 Sanchez-Lengeling, et al., <a href="https://distill.pub/2021/gnn-intro/" style="color: blue;">"A Gentle Introduction to Graph Neural Networks"</a>, Distill, 2021.
 </span>

-All links were last followed on December 21, 2023.
+All links were last followed on February 10, 2024.

 -----